Calif. trainer charged with sexually abusing minor

 "Mr. Flores is not, and never has been a legal partner of Levels," the spokesperson, Tiffani Joy Murchison, told ESPN.
 "Of course, when folks are in similar industries and there are synergies, they do work together.
 And so he has been affiliated, they have worked together, but he has never been a legal partner."

-"[Chris Flores] was widely viewed as an opportunist, who leveraged his relationships with athletes to make under the table deals with agents, financial advisors, and likely college coaches," one source in the NIL industry told ESPN.
-"He had arranged deals with numerous entities in the past, and most recently was widely known as the main recruiter for Levels."
+"[Chris Flores] was widely viewed as an opportunist, who leveraged his relationships with athletes to make under-the-table deals with agents, financial advisers and likely college coaches," one source in the name, image and likeness (NIL) industry told ESPN.
+"He had arranged deals with numerous entities in the past and most recently was widely known as the main recruiter for Levels."

 In June, former NFL quarterback Michael Vick joined Levels Sports Group as a partner and head of athlete development, he announced on Twitter.

-This isn't the first time Flores has been in trouble with law enforcement due to sexual misconduct.
-In 2009, Flores was arrested on alleged rape charges involving a 21-year-old woman in Pasadena.
+This isn't the first time Flores has faced charges related to sexual assault.
+In 2009, Flores was charged with raping and sodomizing a 21-year-old woman in Pasadena.
 His bail was set at $1.1 million.

-The defense had argued that after a night of heavy drinking for her 21st birthday, the woman was intoxicated and found outside, several houses from her home with Flores kneeling beside her.
-The woman alleged Flores had sexual intercourse with her while she was incapacitated.
+The defense had argued that after a night of heavy drinking for her 21st birthday, the woman was intoxicated and was found outside several houses away from her home with Flores kneeling beside her.
+The woman said Flores had sexual intercourse with her while she was incapacitated.
 The prosecution argued Flores should have realized she was unable to provide consent or resist.